 Anyway, there is one thing I've done that I can at least share with the site now.
 For my most recent graduate class I had to get elbow-deep into the filmography of Robert Bresson.
 I was largely unimpressed but with one very notable exception: L'Argent.
 You can find my thoughts on the film, and a photo gallery of its most evocative shots, in my latest piece in the Misc. section: "The Hands of L'Argent".

-If this is your first time visiting the site, know that you can follow me on Twitter for alarmingly frequent updates from myself, and if you enjoy my work then you can spare me a dollar or two and be the first name etched into the Wall of Gratitude on my Contact page.
+If this is your first time visiting the site, know that you can follow me on Twitter for alarmingly frequent updates from myself, and if you enjoy my work then you can spare me a dollar or two with a tip on Ko-Fi.

 You know, I was originally planning on launching this website publicly on my birthday next month, but once I got the pictures back from my photoshoot and had everything in place I just couldn't wait.
 So here we are—I'm Carmilla.
 Cool to meet you.